Deep Joint Source Channel Coding With Attention Modules Over MIMO Channels: Simulation Results

 \section{Simulation Results}

 In this section, we conduct experiments to evaluate the proposed MIMO-DJSCC methods.
-The numbers of transmitting antennas, receiving antennas and sub-channels are $N_t=2,3$, $N_r=2$ and $N_s=2$, respectively.
+The numbers of transmitting antennas and receiving antennas are $N_t=2,3$, $N_r=2$, respectively.
 The channel matrix $\boldsymbol{H}$ is generated from complex Gaussian process, i.e. elements following $\boldsymbol{H}[i,j] \sim \mathcal{CN}(0,1) $.

-We use CIFAR-10 dataset in the evaluation, which consists of 50000 training RGB images and 10000 test RGB images.
-The size of all images is $32\times32\times3$.
-The deep learning platform ``Pytorch'' and ``Adam'' optimizer are employed.
+We use CIFAR-10 dataset in the evaluation.
 The batch size is set as 32, and the initial learning rate is set as $10^{-4}$ and gradually decreases with the progress of the training.
 The proposed networks are compared with both the scheme without precoding\cite{stjscc} and the scheme with precoding\cite{Vit} in MIMO scenario.
 For a fair comparison, we consider a network structure similar to that of \cite{stjscc}, which is composed of residual blocks as feature learning layers.
-Most computational cost comes from the feature learning layer, while the attention feature layer, which consists of only one attention module, requires a small amount of processing.
-To be specific, the attention modules employed in the serial and parallel networks only make up approximately one percent of the total parameters in both networks.
+Most computational cost comes from the feature learning layer compared to the attention feature layer.
 The loss function is defined as follows:

 where $N$ denotes the number of image samples and $d(\boldsymbol{X}_i,\hat{\boldsymbol{X}}_i )=\frac{1}{n} \left \| \boldsymbol{X}_i-\hat{\boldsymbol{X}}_i \right \|_F^2 $ denotes the mean squared error (MSE) between image sample $\boldsymbol{X}_i$ and the reconstructed image $\hat{\boldsymbol{X}}_i$, and $n$ denotes the number of elements in $\boldsymbol{X}_i$.